ampproject/amphtml/extensions/amp-script/amp-script.md

 * Element properties like `attributes`, `id`, `outerHTML`, `textContent`, `value`, `classList`, and `className`
 * And many more.

+For a complete list of supported DOM APIs, see the [API compatibility table](https://github.com/ampproject/worker-dom/blob/master/web_compat_table.md).

-`querySelector()` is supported for simple selectors - element, ID, class, and attribute.
+`querySelector()` is supported for simple selectors - element, id, class, and attribute.
 So, `document.querySelector('.class')` will work, but `document.querySelector('.class1 .class2')` will not.
 [See the code](https://github.com/ampproject/worker-dom/blob/main/src/worker-thread/dom/Element.ts#L159) for details.

-`amp-script` supports common Web APIs like `Fetch`, `Websockets`, `localStorage`, `sessionStorage`, and `Canvas`.
+`amp-script` supports common Web APIs like `Fetch`, `WebSockets`, `localStorage`, `sessionStorage`, and `Canvas`.
 Presently, the `History` API is not implemented, and neither are cookies.

 `amp-script` does not support the entire DOM API or Web API, as this would make `amp-script`'s own JavaScript too large and slow.
 If there's an API you'd like to see supported, please [file an issue](https://github.com/ampproject/amphtml/issues/new) or [suggest and contribute the change yourself](https://github.com/ampproject/amphtml/blob/master/CONTRIBUTING.md).
-For a complete list of supported DOM APIs, see the [API compatibility table](https://github.com/ampproject/worker-dom/blob/master/web_compat_table.md).

 [tip type="default"]
 For a set of samples showing `amp-script` in use, [see here](/documentation/examples/components/amp-script/).